-Dr. Stefan Fajans — A Commitment to Diabetes Research
+Stefan Fajans, M.D. — A Commitment to Diabetes Research

 Spanning Over Seven Decades

-Dr. Stefan Fajans, Professor Emeritus (Active) of Internal Medicine at the University of Michigan’s Division of Metabolism, Endocrinology & Diabetes (MEND), is an international leader in the study and treatment of diabetes.
-As the identifier of a type of diabetes called Maturity-Onset Diabetes of the Young (MODY) and as the U-M’s first director of the Michigan Diabetes Research and Training Center, Dr. Fajans’ long and impressive career spans over seven decades.
-Although he has been officially retired for 19 years, he still plays an active role in the MEND Division, commuting each day to his office to continue his fascinating research.
+Stefan Fajans, M.D., former Professor Emeritus of Internal Medicine at the University of Michigan’s Division of Metabolism, Endocrinology & Diabetes (MEND), was an international leader in the study and treatment of diabetes.
+As the identifier of a type of diabetes called Maturity-Onset Diabetes of the Young (MODY) and as the U-M’s first director of the Michigan Diabetes Research and Training Center, Dr. Fajans’ long and impressive career spanned over seven decades.
+Even after being officially retired for over 20 years, he still played an active role in the MEND Division until his death on June 22, 2014 at the age of 96.

 Kasimir Fajans traveled the world lecturing at different universities on physical chemistry, including a lecture in 1930 at the University of Michigan.
 In 1935, he received a telegram from the U-M offering him a professorship.
 Kasimir accepted the offer and the Fajans family packed up their belongings and immigrated to the states in 1936.
-Young Fajans was only eighteen years old at the time of the move, but already possessed a strong educational base.
-Upon arriving in Ann Arbor, Fajans was interviewed by six U-M professors who evaluated his level of knowledge and officially deemed him a U-M second semester sophomore.
+Young Fajans was only 18 years old at the time of the move, but already possessed a strong educational base.
+Upon arriving in Ann Arbor, Fajans was interviewed by six U-M professors who evaluated his level of knowledge and officially deemed him a U-M second-semester sophomore.
 Fajans, who had always been interested in medicine, enrolled in the University’s chemistry program.
-Taking back to back courses, he received his bachelor’s degree in chemistry in just two years.
+Taking back-to-back courses, he received his bachelor’s degree in chemistry in just two years.

 After receiving his degree, Fajans entered the University of Michigan Medical School.
-He soon became interested in endocrinology and more specifically in the control of carbohydrate metabolism.
-During his junior year he took an elective in endocrinology which was taught by Dr. Jerome Conn, then the Chief of the Endocrinology and Metabolism Division.
+He soon became interested in endocrinology and, more specifically, in the control of carbohydrate metabolism.
+During his junior year, he took an elective in endocrinology that was taught by Dr. Jerome Conn, then the Chief of the Endocrinology and Metabolism Division.
 Fajans’ interest grew and his career in the study and treatment of endocrinology, metabolism, and diabetes was set in motion.

-Today, Fajans is still studying the R-W pedigree.
-Amazingly, after more than 11 years since the MODY 1 gene was found, Fajans recently revitalized the project by publishing another paper with startling findings.
+Until his death, Fajans continued to study the R-W pedigree.
+Amazingly, after more than 11 years since the MODY 1 gene was found, Fajans revitalized the project by publishing another paper with startling findings.
 The data reveals that newborn babies who carry the mutated MODY 1 gene and are offspring of male as well as female diabetic members of the RW pedigree have higher than normal birth weights with instances of neonatal hypoglycemia.
 This implies hyperinsulinism in fetal and neonatal life followed by hypoinsulinism thereafter.
 This changes the natural history of beta cell functions in MODY 1.

 Aside from his research, Fajans was active as the chief of the Division of Endocrinology and Metabolism and as a teacher and practicing clinician in that specialty.
 He was instrumental in establishing the Michigan Diabetes Research and Training Center (MDRTC).
-Beginning in 1975, he formed a policy committee for applying to the NIH and in 1977 the U-M was awarded a five-year, $4.3 million dollar grant to create the MDRTC which was then the largest grant the University had ever received.
-The MDRTC is still active today and one of only five such centers in the United States.
-The current director is William H. Herman, M.D., the Stefan Fajans/ Glaxo Smith Kline Professor of Diabetes.
+Beginning in 1975, he formed a policy committee for applying to the NIH and in 1977 the U-M was awarded a five-year, $4.3 million dollar grant to create the MDRTC, which was then the largest grant the University had ever received.